MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Device configuration

 ### New option to see the number of profiles with an error or conflict in device configuration profiles<!-- 9142810 -->
-In the Endpoint Manager admin center, there's a new option that states something like "X policies with error or conflict."
+In the Endpoint Manager admin center, there's a new option that states something like "X policies with error or conflict".
 When you select this option, you automatically go to the **Devices** > **Monitor** > **Assignment Failures** report.
 This report helps you troubleshoot errors and conflicts.

 This new option is available in the following locations in the Endpoint Manager admin center:
 - Home page